 - Strive to keep an atmosphere of silence and recollection (avoid distractions).

 - Keep a journal: Write down moments from the reflections that strike you, as well as the thoughts, inspirations and resolutions that arise from your prayer and reflection.
-(If you would like a guide to journaling, click to download our Meditation Journal Sheet.)
+(If you would like a guide to journaling, click to download our Meditation Journal Page.)